Nicholas McCarthy | Keynote Speaker

 A Global Music Career with Major Milestones

-Nicholas McCarthy’s career is filled with awe-inspiring performances and accolades.
-One of the standout moments in his career came when he performed at the Closing Ceremony of the 2012 Paralympic Games in London.
-Sharing the stage with Coldplay and playing the Paralympic anthem in front of an audience of 86,000 in the stadium and half a billion viewers worldwide was a defining moment in his musical journey.
+Nicholas McCarthy has performed at major venues and with major orchestras around the world.
+One of the defining moments of his career came at the Closing Ceremony of the 2012 Paralympic Games in London, where he performed with the British Paraorchestra alongside Coldplay.
+The performance reached an audience of 86,000 in the stadium and half a billion viewers worldwide.

 Related Speakers